 Zombieland

 Another example I noticed was in the film Zombieland.
-Throughout the film, viewers are reminded of the basic rules of survival in Zombieland by typography creatively placed and animated within the scene.
+Throughout the film, viewers are reminded of Zombieland’s basic survival rules by typography creatively placed and animated within the scene.

 Adding a voice-over and some great music brings the ad to life.
 Thereby making it much more memorable.